AQUIDNECK LAND TRUST SERIES

 Topo Map Series

 In this series I use Topographical Maps to help describe a specific place.
 I collage a topographical map onto canvas, then work into the painting with acrylic paint and polymers, charcoal, block prints, stamps, pastels, tapes, sharpies, wires etc. so that what lives there becomes part of the landscape around them: where they live is who they are.
 Their Memory Maps are internalized and lead them to food and water and safety.
 Many are threatened with extinction, but they are resilient and they survive.
 Paintings of animals and their habitats include fox, buffalo, wolves, bears, coyotes and elephants.
 My “Self Portrait Map” and “Memory Map” are inspired by where I grew up.
-This landscape is part of me- the paths, trees, stepping stones, wetlands, and meadows.
-This place will always be one of the many “...complex or nuanced ways in which a sense of place might be a factor when forming identity.
+This place will always be one of the many “...complex or nuanced ways in which a sense of place might be a factor when forming identity.”

 Reservoir Series